Conner-Anderson/discord-hvz-docs/docs/index.md

 ## Development

 Hey!
 I'm Conner, and I wrote this bot.
 I did it to support the game I love at my alma-mater and also to learn how to write better software.
 If people actually use this to run HvZ games, I'll keep adding features and fixing bugs!
-I also offer support for anyone at **conneranderson.dev@gmail.com**